Connect with others who understand.

 Dry Mouth

 Lupus puts you at increased risk for mouth problems such as xerostomia (dry mouth) and angular cheilitis (cracking and bleeding at the corners of the mouth).
 These symptoms can make it uncomfortable to keep your mouth open for a long dental procedure.
-Ask your dentist to see how they can keep you comfortable during your visit.
+Ask your dentist how they can keep you comfortable during your visit.

 Neuropathy